-The Ford Family Wellness Center
+The Ford Family Wellness Center for Seniors

-Thanks to a gift from Anne A. Hubbard, the Decker School is creating the Ford Family Wellness Center on Jennison Avenue, near the Health Sciences Campus.
+Thanks to a gift from Anne A. Hubbard, the Decker School is creating the Ford Family Wellness Center for Seniors on Jennison Avenue, near the Health Sciences Campus.
 Consistent with Decker’s mission, the center will provide integrative, primary healthcare and holistic health and wellness services to the community through collaborative partnerships.

 One such partnership will be with Lourdes Ascension in Binghamton, which is part of the Institute of Health Improvement and the Hartford Foundation’s national move to age-friendly health systems, which focus on the specific needs of an aging population.
 Decker and Lourdes intend to combine their expertise in geriatrics and health systems, bringing physicians, nurses, social workers and pharmacists together to enhance patient care for the elderly.